consensuslayer/fhenix-docs/docs/devdocs/Tutorials/Basic/Writing-The-Contract.md

 #### Wrap

-First, let's define a function `wrap(uint32 amount)` that allows users to convert (wrap) their tokens into encrypted form.
+First, let's define a function `wrap(uint32 amount)` that allows users to convert (wrap) their tokens into an encrypted form.
 The function will burn a specified amount from the user's balance and add the same amount to their encrypted balance.

 ```javascript